nikasakandelidze/Devops-Trainer/README.md

 	Commits of branches are visuallized on the main page of Freestyle project.
 They are partitioned by branches, each commit has it's own part(circle icon), upon pressing it pop-up window appers with detailed information about pressed commit.

+## Next steps
+	Next step is to make Style of the Git trainer more robust and also add second sub-program for Docker trainer using images and container visualizations

 ## Link to Deployed env.
     Deployed env: https://nikasakandelidze.github.io/Devops-Trainer/